devhatcoder/RPSLS/README.md

 The game was mentioned several times is the popular TV series [Big Bang Theory](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock) which is where I came to know about this game.

-The rules of the game can be found in the pages mentioned above or by simply searching on the internet.
+The rules of the game can be found in the `Game` menu.

 This project is my own attempt to implement the game in Pyhton programming language as a computer program where you as a player can play against the computer.